 If you drive a vehicle in Idaho, you have to have the minimum liability insurance (see above), even if the vehicle is not currently registered.

-If you break the law by driving without insurance (or by not carrying proof of insurance), you are subject to one or more of the following penalties, based on how many convictions you’ve had previously:
+If you drive without insurance you are also subject to one or more of the following penalties:

-- A requirement to provide proof of financial responsibility for up to 1 year.
+- A requirement to provide proof of financial responsibility.

 - See “SR-22" below for more information.